 And our babies – they fit perfectly into our lives and hearts no matter when they arrive.

-I know because once upon a time I couldn’t imagine navigating life with a baby and an elementary school student.
-Now I couldn’t imagine not.
+I know this because once upon a time, I couldn’t imagine navigating life with a baby and an elementary school student.
+Now, I can’t imagine not.

-Before I leave you I wanted to share with you some of the reasons why having kids with a big age gap is the best.
+Before I leave you, I want to share some of my reasons why I think having kids with a big age gap is the best.

-1. A deeper appreciation – In hindsight you know how fast babies grow.
+1. You have a deeper appreciation for the baby stage – In hindsight, you know how fast babies grow.
 Which means you are likely to make even more of an effort to dance in the magic of the baby stage.
-You know that in the blink of an eye the sleepless nights and engorged breasts will be a faint memory.
+You know that in the blink of an eye, the sleepless nights and engorged breasts will be a faint memory.
 This is your second chance to enjoy all things baby.

-2. A strong relationship with your oldest – You and your oldest child have been going strong for some time now.
+2. There’s less fighting and competition – You and your oldest child have been going strong for some time now.
 They know how much you love them and are able to understand that a new baby doesn’t mean you will love them any less.
-As a result rather than fighting or acting out for attention they are right alongside you making memories with their new sibling.
+As a result, rather than fighting or acting out for attention, they are right alongside you making memories with their new sibling.

-3. A chance to rest before the baby comes – Everyone tells you to rest before the baby comes.
+3. It’s easier to rest before the baby comes – Everyone tells you to rest before the baby comes.
 And yes, that’s hard to do.
 But it’s a lot easier to do when you have a child who is sleeping through the night and capable of fixing their cereal in the morning, while you are in the bathroom succumbing to morning sickness.

-4. Shopping! – Baby gear has changed significantly in the past few years.
-As it would turn out shopping for baby stuff was a lot of fun the second time around.
-Since I had donated and gave away just about everything, with the exception of a couple clothing items I got to do plenty of it.
-Tiny little baby clothes – yes please!
+4. You get to do ALL the baby shopping again! – Baby gear has changed significantly in the past few years.
+As it would turn out, shopping for baby stuff was a lot of fun the second time around.
+Since I had donated and gave away just about everything with the exception of a couple clothing items, I got to do plenty of it.
+Tiny little baby clothes?
+Yes please!

-5. Less to carry – Traveling or even leaving the house for a quick trip isn’t as daunting.
+5. You’ll have less baby stuff to carry – Traveling or even leaving the house for a quick trip isn’t as daunting.
 It takes us less time to prepare to leave the house because we don’t have to pack as much.
-We have one stroller, one diaper bag/backpack and since my oldest outgrew the booster, one car seat.
-If our oldest wants to bring a book, toy or a a drink or snack it fits into my purse easily or she just brings her own purse.
+We have one stroller, one diaper bag/backpack, and since my oldest outgrew the booster, one car seat.
+If our oldest wants to bring a book, toy, drink, or snack, it fits into my purse easily — or she just brings her own purse.

-6. A Helper – My oldest loves to help take care of her baby sister, which has been such a gift.
+6. You have a helper – My oldest loves to help take care of her baby sister, which has been such a gift.
 Not only does it strengthen their relationship but it makes car rides and dinner preparation a lot easier.

-9. Able to put things into perspective – You’ve spent the last few years helping with homework, volunteering at field trips, searching for sweaters in the lost and found bin and listening to your kid share with you why their best friend isn’t their best friend anymore.
+9. You’re able to put things into perspective – You’ve spent the last few years helping with homework, volunteering at field trips, searching for sweaters in the lost and found bin, and listening to your kid share with you why their best friend isn’t their best friend anymore.
 Potty training will be a piece of cake.